Larry Brown (cornerback): Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-Brown was selected by the Dallas Cowboys in the 12th round (320th overall) of the 1991 NFL Draft.
+Brown was selected by the Dallas Cowboys in the 12th round (320th overall) of the 1991 NFL draft.
 Although there weren't many expectations for him at the start of preseason, he surprised the coaches with his play, even though he quit training camp for a few days because of personal reasons and also had a brief hospitalization that was thought to be appendicitis.
 In the fourth game, he passed Manny Hendrix on the depth chart at right cornerback, becoming the first Cowboys rookie to start at cornerback since Ron Francis in 1987.
 He posted 68 tackles (eighth on the team), 2 interceptions, 18 passes defensed (second on the team), one forced fumble and was named to the NFL All-rookie team.
 In the Cowboys 52–17 win over the Buffalo Bills in Super Bowl XXVII, he recorded an interception in the second quarter.

 In 1992, he played opposite to Kevin Smith, making them the youngest starting cornerback duo in the league.
 He had 61 tackles (sixth on the team), one interception, 11 passes defensed (led the league), 5 special teams tackles and one fumble recovery.

 In 1993, he recorded 63 tackles and 11 passes defensed (tied for second on the team).
 In 1994, he tallied 57 tackles, 4 interceptions (third on the team) and 12 passes defensed (tied for third on the team).
 The 1995 season would be a great season for Brown, recording six interceptions, returning two of them for touchdowns and recording 47 tackles, en route to the Cowboys reaching and winning Super Bowl XXX, in which he earned MVP honors with two second half interceptions, which the Cowboys converted into two touchdowns to prevent a Steelers comeback.

 Oakland Raiders

 Brown became a free agent immediately after his Super Bowl MVP performance and used his award as leverage to sign a lucrative contract (five years, $12.5 million with $3.5 million guaranteed) with the Oakland Raiders on February 20, 1996.
 In 1997, he was demoted to a backup role and suspended four weeks by the team for "conduct detrimental to the team".
 On June 3, 1998, he was waived after being a disappointment and playing only 12 games (one start) in two years for the Raiders.

+Brown is believed to be one of the NFL's biggest free agent busts in NFL history.